CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 To bring it all together, to split by the various mechanisms for a story:
 A. (Spike) Discover all the restaurants in my area
-B. (Workflow Path) Collect public data on all the restaurants in my area/Lightly review all restaurants and use 1-5 score ratings (Business Rules)
+B. (Workflow Path) Collect public data on all the restaurants in my area/Lightly review all restaurants and use (Business Rules) 1-5 score ratings
-C. (Interface) Deeply review (Business Rules) the top restaurants (Data Subset) and use category score ratings (Business Rules)
+C. (Interface) Deeply review (Data Subset) the top restaurants and use (Business Rules) category score ratings
 D. (Spike) Synthesize the Report: What is important to getting a high critic score?

 # Conclusion